 In complex applications, you have to use bridges and plugins to gain access to platform-specific features — these have to be written in native code, which calls for developers that have substantial knowledge of either platform.

 Application complexity is one of the key determiners when choosing between native and cross-platform development.

-While platform integration is easier when using native SDKs, hybrid mobile development might call for additional cost and potential overhead included in the adoption or development of bridges/plugins that integrate with platform- and device-specific functionalities.
+Platform integration is easier when using native SDKs.
+In fact, cross-platform mobile development might result in additional cost and potential overhead in the form of development of bridges/plugins that integrate with platform- and device-specific features.

 Reducing time-to-market is one of the main objectives for companies wanting to release an application.
 Developing two native applications simultaneously will require significant resources and a sizable development team.

 With cross-platform mobile development, time-to-market is reduced because the code can be reused across platforms.
 While the amount of code reuse depends on the project, it’s not uncommon to reuse up to 90% of code.
 The code can also be shared with the web version of an app, especially the business logic.

 When a lot of the code is reused, you can end up with a uniform application that doesn’t leverage platform-specific features.